nik-neg/phonebook/README.md

 - [x] the validation trigger has been refactored to use a utility to reduce duplicated code
 - [x] the buttons are now using the material-ui `Button` component with preserved styles
 - [x] the search field for the address has been refactored to align with the rest of the UI in the add contact modal
-- [x] the shine effect is now preserved under the search bar and the contact list and has now a reversed direction
+- [x] the shine effect is now preserved under the search bar and the contact list, has a reversed direction, and can be controlled with the slider and the gradient color picker
+- [x] the scrolling has been improved in terms of `UX` and it's using now the cache for a smoother experience
+- [x] optimistic updates for update and remove contact
+- [x] skeleton card for loading new contacts
 - [x] you can use the data folder where the mock data is stored to test the search functionality by creating an own `algolia` account and replacing the `VITE_APP_ID` and `VITE_API_KEY` in the `.env` file
 - [x] the functionality has been tested on `Chrome`, `Firefox` and `Opera`